decipherinc/angular-loggly-mixin/README.md

 ## $loggly Service

-A `$loggly` service is defined, mostly for internal usage.
-Its main responsibility is to use the configuration as defined in `$logglyProvider` to initiate communcation with Loggly.
+A `$loggly` service is available, however, it's mostly for internal usage.  `$loggly`'s' main responsibility is to use the configuration as defined in `$logglyProvider` to initiate communcation with Loggly.

 The following members may be of use: